Indonesian Democratic Party: Origins

 Ten political parties participated in the 1971 legislative elections, a number that President Suharto considered to be too much.
 Suharto wished that political parties be reduced to just two or three and that the parties should be grouped based on their programs.
+The electoral system itself already limits the electoral field by eliminating independent candidates and requiring that each party has at least 20 percent of seats in the DPR.

 The basis for the merger that would result in the birth of PDI was a coalition of the five Nationalist and non-Islamic Parties in the People's Representative Council (DPR) called the Democracy Development Faction.
-This faction consisted of the Indonesian National Party (PNI, Sukarno's former party), the League of Supporters of Indonesian Independence (IPKI), Murba Party (Partai Murba), the Indonesian Christian Party (Parkindo), Catholic Party (Partai Katolik).
+This faction consisted of the Indonesian National Party (PNI), the League of Supporters of Indonesian Independence (IPKI), Murba Party (Partai Murba), the Indonesian Christian Party (Parkindo), Catholic Party (Partai Katolik).

 On 10 January 1973, as part of Suharto's program to reduce political parties, these five parties were merged to form PDI.

 Factions

 The PNI, the largest of the PDI's five parties, and the legatee of Sukarno, had its base in East and Central Java.
 IPKI had been strongly anti-PKI in the Old Order in contrast to the once-leftist Partai Murba.
 Even more heterogeneous than the United Development Party (PPP), the PDI, with no common ideological link other than the commitment to the Pancasila as its sole principle, was faction-ridden and riven with personality disputes.